keenanromain/3d_wireframe/README.md

 ## Implementation

-To run this project, clone this repo into your command-line and generate the executable via the make command.
+To run this project, clone this repo into your terminal and generate the executable via the make command.
 ```
 git clone https://github.com/keenanromain/3d_wireframe.git
 cd 3d_wireframe